Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Griffith among the top 30% of areas assessed nationwide

-The average construction cost value of new homes is $402,000, aligning with regional trends.
-In the current financial year, $112.5 million in commercial development approvals have been recorded, indicating robust local business investment.
-Compared to the Rest of NSW, Griffith has 78.0% more building activity per capita, providing buyers greater choice.
-The area's new building activity comprises 76.0% detached dwellings and 24.0% attached dwellings, preserving its low-density nature and attracting space-seeking buyers.
+This financial year has seen $112.5 million in commercial development approvals, suggesting strong local business investment.
+Compared to the Rest of NSW, Griffith has 74.0% more building activity per person, offering buyers greater choice.
+New building activity comprises 76.0% detached dwellings and 24.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
+With approximately 131 people per approval, Griffith reflects a low-density area.

-With around 131 people per approval, Griffith reflects a low-density population.
-Population forecasts project Griffith will gain 2,071 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, offering good conditions for buyers and potentially supporting growth beyond current projections.
+Population forecasts indicate Griffith will gain 2,071 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development